-Custom woven canvas is an extremely heavy-duty material.
+Woven canvas fabric is an extremely heavy-duty material.
 It has a plain weave and is commonly used for things in which sturdiness is required.
 This varies from tents and marquees to sails and roofs.
-Canvas fabric printing is also used for fashion accessories such as bags and cases as well as clothing and shoes, even furniture.
+Printed canvas fabric is also used for fashion accessories such as bags, as well as clothing and shoes, and even furniture.
+Print custom canvas fabric for your DIY projects with your own designs.

 Discover our range of canvas fabrics.